East Riding of Yorkshire: Location

 The traditional cultural and historic geographic county, the East Riding of Yorkshire borders the North Sea to the east of the county.
 To the north across the River Derwent is the North Riding of Yorkshire, and to the west across the River Ouse is the West Riding of Yorkshire.

 In terms of neighbouring local government administration, the East Riding of Yorkshire unitary authority adjoins North Yorkshire to the north, north-west and to the west, South Yorkshire metropolitan area to the south-west and Lincolnshire across the Humber Estuary to the south.
 The City of Kingston upon Hull is a separate unitary authority immediately to the south and forms part of the ceremonial county area.
-Other councils areas adjacent to the unitary authority include North East Lincolnshire, beyond the Humber Estuary; North Lincolnshire, beyond the Humber and on land; Hull, Doncaster, Selby, York, Ryedale and Scarborough.
+Other councils areas adjacent to the unitary authority include North East Lincolnshire, beyond the Humber Estuary; North Lincolnshire, beyond the Humber and on land; Hull, Doncaster, North Yorkshire and York.

 Geology

 Geologically the East Riding district is split into three parts.
 The western part is the eastern section of the Vale of York with the southern extension into the Humberhead Levels.
 In this area there is a belt of sandstones overlain by glacial and lake deposits formed at the close of the last ice age.
 The middle part is the Yorkshire Wolds, a chalk formation which extends from the Humber at North Ferriby to the coast at Flamborough Head, a chalk headland.
 The south-east of the district is the low-lying coastal plain of Holderness, which faces east to the North Sea, and to the south drains into the Humber Estuary.
 South of Flamborough Head is Bridlington, which features several beaches, and at the far south-east of the district is the Spurn peninsula.

 Before the last ice age the eastern coastline of the area was located along the eastern foot of the Yorkshire Wolds where remnants of beaches have been discovered.
 The North Sea ice sheet deposited huge amounts of boulder clay as it retreated and this subsequently formed a wet and swampy area which became the plain of Holderness.
 Another ice sheet in the Vale of York retreated at the same time leaving thick glacial deposits and two prominent moraines to the west of the Wolds.
 These Vale of York deposits also formed wetlands.
 The Wolds themselves were largely ice-free, well-drained, chalk uplands.
 Gradually the tundra conditions that had existed as the ice retreated gave way to vegetation that could support grazing fauna.
 Because a lot of water was still locked in the northern ice sheets, sea level was much lower than in the present day and an area of land stretched eastwards to the low countries.